Have you ever completed an event and wondered how the attendees felt about the event?

-However, much like anything else in the event industry, the post event survey questions you ask, vary greatly depending on the type of event you planned, because the goals and event objectives are likely different.
+The post event survey questions you ask will vary depending on the type of event you planned, because the goals and event objectives are likely different.
 That being said, there are a few general questions that are suitable for any post-event survey.

 General Post Event Survey Questions